-This webpage contains a database developed from field testing of roads in London, Ontario and South-Western Ontario.
+This webpage contains a database developed from field testing of roads in the City of London, and South-Western Ontario.
 It is meant as a tool to allow the comparison of the tested roads with respect to the “good” or “bad” effects on the motion of a passenger car.
 The primary values used for the comparison are the lateral and longitudinal rotations of the vehicle caused by its interaction with the road surface.
 The columns “Lateral Motion” and “Longitudinal Motion” contain the standard deviations of the rotations of the vehicle over the tested road segment.
 Further details regarding the meaning and interpretation of the data can be obtained from reviewing the accompanying website article on the Articles webpage of this (www.gorskiconsulting.com) website entitled “Guidelines For Interpretation of Gorski Consulting Road Data From iPhone Testing – March 2014 Version”.
 The current datafiles reflect testing that has been completed up to May 22, 2014.

 Three additional datafiles have been included recently.
 Two of the new files are entitled “Bridge Junction & Railway Track Data” and “Incomplete Road Repair Data”.
-As as suggested by the titles these files contain data from driving our test vehicle over those features.
+As suggested by the titles these files contain data from driving our test vehicle over those features.
 Unlike most of the road data, these road features exist over very short distances therefore the displayed data capture is provided for a time of only 2 seconds.
-It should be obvious that data displayed beyond those 2 seconds would be rather meaningless because the vehicle’s vibration would no longer exist and would not provide a meaningfull demonstration of the feature’s effect on the vehicle.
+It should be obvious that data displayed beyond those 2 seconds would be rather meaningless because the vehicle’s vibration would no longer exist and would not provide a meaningful demonstration of the feature’s effect on the vehicle.

 A third new file entitled “Bicycle Lateral & Longitudinal Rotations – Summary Table” has been included so that the motions of our passenger vehicle can be compared to the motions of a standard, hybrid, 21-speed bicycle that was run along a paved shoulder.